-- Overall, the time period has been characterized by yield compression.
-Disregarding the risk-free rate, the sum of all five premiums declined from 15.95% on June 30, 2016 to a low of 12.09% on June 30, 2019.
-However, spread compression has reversed with risk premiums collectively rising to 13.05% on June 30, 2022.
-The average total spread for the entire period (excluding the risk-free rate) equals 13.58%. - 2.
-Only the "Directly Originated, Upper Middle Market" premium increased, from 1.50% to 2.68% over the measurement period.
+1. Overall, the time period has been characterized by yield compression.
+Disregarding the risk-free rate, the sum of all five premiums declined from 15.95% on June 30, 2016, to a low of 12.09% on June 30, 2019.
+However, spread compression has reversed with risk premiums collectively rising.

+- 2. Only the "Directly Originated, Upper Middle Market" premium increased, from 1.50% to 3.42% over the measurement period.
 We interpret this risk premium as the traditional "liquidity premium." - The largest decline came in the risk premium for "Second Lien, Subordinated Debt" where the risk premium fell from 4.21% to 2% levels in 2018 and 2019.
-Risk premiums for
+Risk premiums for second lien have increased over the past year and currently equal 3.07%.